-New Relic Infrastructure provides an integration for Microsoft Azure Redis Cache that reports data to New Relic products.
+New Relic infrastructure monitoring provides an integration for Microsoft Azure Redis Cache that reports data to New Relic.
 This document explains how to activate this integration and describes the data that can be captured.

 New Relic's integration for Azure Redis Cache reports metrics about your Azure Redis Cache service, such as the number of connected clients, the number of GET and SET commands used, and write/read bytes per second.
 It also collects inventory data about the status and configuration of the service.

-- Follow standard procedures to activate your Azure service in New Relic Infrastructure.
+To enable this integration, follow standard procedures to activate your Azure service in New Relic.

 You can change the polling frequency and filter data using configuration options.